 Roth contributions are not tax-deductible.
 But contributions grow tax-free, and distributions made later in life are not subject to income tax.

 The other tax-advantaged retirement account type worth mentioning is the qualified plan.
 Qualified plans are employer-sponsored retirement plans that allow pretax contributions up to plan-specific limits imposed by the IRS.
-For a 401(k), the most common qualified plan type, the pretax contribution limit is $19,000 in 2019.
+For a 401(k), the most common qualified plan type, the pretax contribution limit is $19,500 in 2020.
+Employees aged 50 and over can make up to $6,500 in annual catch-up contributions.

 Many employers offer matching contributions up to a particular employee contribution threshold.
 For example, an employer matches the first 3% of gross pay contributed by the employee, or $3,000 on a $100,000 salary, for a total contribution of $6,000 after the match.
 If your employer does offer a match, do your best to exploit it fully, even if that means making some temporary sacrifices.